 Cliff holds a BS in Mathematics and Computer Science and an MBA.
 After 25 years in the computer industry, including years as the Director of Color Management for Eastman Kodak and Vice President of Engineering for a couple companies, Cliff decided to work with his passion for Pastel Painting and Framing.
 He started Framed In Tatnuck in June of 2002 and has been building and improving the Best Frameshop in Worcester, MA ever since.

 Amanda Kidd Schall, MCPF® is one of three Master Certified Picture Framers® in New England, and one of fewer than 70 in the world.

 Elaine graduated from Anna Maria College with a BA Art Degree and taught high school art for several years.
 She frequently exhibits framed calligraphic works and oil paintings.
-Her Corgi, Liam, is a willing and ideal subject for her artwork.
+Her Corgis, Liam and Roxie, are willing and ideal subjects for her artwork.

 When not working at Framed In Tatnuck, she works as an apprentice paper conservator and bookbinder in Paxton.

 Olivia attended School of the Museum of Fine Arts in Boston, a school within Tufts University, studying interdisciplinary studio art using sculpture, printmaking, electronics, audio recording, metalwork, and weaving techniques.
 She has organized and taught art programs in a variety of settings including alternative schools, day centers for adults with developmental disabilities, and a state prison.

 Outside of working at Framed In Tatnuck, she organizes and performs at music shows, works on printmaking projects, and continues developing her interdisciplinary creative practices.
 She also has a pet Madagascan hissing cockroach named Khloe.